Bindable properties

 Bindable & getter/setter

-By default, you'll find yourself work with binable and field most of the time, like the examples given above.
-But there' cases where it makes sense to have bindable as a getter, or a pair of getter/setter to do more logic when get/set.
+By default you'll work with bindable fields most of the time, like the examples above.
+But there are cases where it makes sense to expose a bindable getter (or getter/setter pair) so you can compute the value on the fly.

 For example, a component card nav that allow parent component to query its active status.
 With bindable on field, it would be written like this: